 - The nasal passages will become moist and the nose colder.

 Preserve this comfortable level of air hunger for some minutes until you fall asleep.
 You need to breathe less and have air hunger!
 This is also the fastest way to fall asleep naturally.
-This method has already helped thousands of cough sufferers (with asthma, bronchitis, COPD, emphysema, cystic fibrosis, and other conditions) with severe cough, constant coughing, and dry cough.
+This method has already helped thousands of cough sufferers (with asthma, bronchitis, COPD, emphysema, cystic fibrosis, and other conditions) with a severe cough, constant coughing, and dry cough.

-If you study this page with the explanation of the mechanism of cough, you will understand more how and why this technique works: The Cause of Cough - A general overview of the pathological physiological mechanism that makes coughing chronic or persistent.
+If you study this page with the explanation of the mechanism of a cough, you will understand more how and why this technique works: The Cause of Cough - A general overview of the pathological physiological mechanism that makes coughing chronic or persistent.

 This YouTube video (on the right side) has a title How to Stop Coughing Naturally.
 It explains the same breathing exercise as above.

 Here are other YouTube Videos with numerous quotes from medical studies about

 ineffective medication and cough syrups.
 The videos also address causes

 of coughing and describe how to stop a cough: